-- 1) Each team has a total budget of 4 minutes of preparation time that can be used or discarded as desired by the teams. - 2) If preparation time is to be taken, it begins after the completion of a speech or cross-examination. - 3) The budget of the team giving the next speech is charged. - 4) Preparation time is not allowed directly before cross-examination.
+- 1) Each team has a total budget of 5 minutes of preparation time that can be used or discarded as desired by the teams. - 2) If preparation time is to be taken, it begins after the completion of a speech or cross-examination. - 3) The budget of the team giving the next speech is charged. - 4) Preparation time between a constructive speech and cross-examination is not allowed.